Graham-Cat/Log-Tower-Generator/walkthrough/08_multivariate_omega.md

 $$\Omega_{m}^{n} = \frac{d}{dx} \Omega_{m-1}^{n-1} + \Omega_{m}^{n-1}$$

 This identity is surprisingly easy to prove.
-We might as well go through it here since it just takes three EGF index moves.
+We might as well go through it here since it just takes two EGF index moves.

 Our hypothesis test is straightforward to visualize if we put it right next to a slightly rearranged form of the above operator.